 Until you are sure of him/her, put your child in a diaper or training pants.
 But if you are only going out for a short time and you can easily get to a toilet, dare!
 Tell him/her to go to the potty before leaving and take some clothes to change.
 Plan frequent stops over longer distances and avoid making him/her drink too much just before leaving.

-If your child refuses to defecate in the potty, let him/her do it in a diaper.
+If your child refuses the potty, let him/her use a diaper.
 Otherwise, he or she may restrain him/herself and become constipated.
 Constipation can cause pain when you have a bowel movement.
 If your child is in pain, it will take even longer to get clean.
 When he or she is ready, he/she will go to the potty by him/herself.

 It is common for a child to seem to regress in learning after successful episodes on the potty.
 If this is the case, refrain from arguing and do not get discouraged.
 Start the process all over again, helping him or her pay attention to how his or her sphincters feel.
 Above all, do not forget to congratulate him/her when he or she makes progress.